thedarkwriter/courseware-lms-content/courses/01-puppet/01_2xxx_code_test.md

 And remember, if you want to use modules written by others users, run the `puppet module install` command.

-For more informaiton about writing Puppet modules, you can refer to our online documentation at docs dot puppetlabs dot com., and the Puppet Forge, a repositiry of modules written by our community.
+For more information about writing Puppet modules, you can refer to our online documentation at docs dot puppetlabs dot com., and the Puppet Forge, a repository of modules written by our community.

+### slide Style Guide

+So, you have written a great module starting with the Puppet module tool.
+Next you can use the Puppet Language Style Guide to ensure that your modules work as expected and adhere to established standards.
+You can find the style guide on the Puppet Labs website.

+The purpose of this style guide is to promote consistent module formatting across Puppet Labs and the Puppet community, which gives users and developers of Puppet modules a common pattern and design to follow.
+Consistency in code and module structure makes continued development and contributions easier.

+### slide Guiding Principles

+We can never cover every possible circumstance you might run into when developing Puppet code or creating a module.
+Eventually, a judgement call will be necessary.
+When that happens, keep in mind some general principles:

+First, readability matters.
+If you have to choose between two equally effective alternatives, pick the more readable one.
+While this is subjective, if you can read your own code three months from now, it’s a great start.
+In particular, code that generates readable diffs is highly preferred.
+Next, scoping and simplicity are key.
+When in doubt, err on the side of simplicity.
+A module should contain related resources that enable it to accomplish a task.
+If you describe the function of your module and you find yourself using the word ‘and,’ it’s time to split the module at the ‘and.’
+You should have one goal that all your classes and parameters focus on achieving.
+And third, your module is a piece of software.
+And you should treat it that way.
+When it comes to making decisions, choose the option that is cleanest and easiest to maintain for the long term.

 ## Exercises